SeanSanthosh53/Project-Kanban/README.md

 ##### Renaming a Board

-1. Open the project you want to delete.
+1. Open the project you want to rename.
 2. Click the Settings button in the top.
 3. Click 'Rename Project.'
 4. Enter the New Project Name.